cousins

 Types of Cousins

-In the most basic sense, cousins are relatives who share common ancestors.
+Cousins are relatives who share common ancestors.

 Cousin is a term that simply means related in some way.
 People are considered cousins if they have different parents but share another common ancestor.
 There are first, second, and third cousins.
 There are also cousins removed once, twice, and even three times that appear on the family tree.
 In fact, the term is widely used outside of even describing the relationship between people.
-For instance, the word "cousin" is a fun way to describe objects that are distantly related based on new features or innovations to the original.
+For instance, the word "cousin" is a fun way to describe objects that are distantly related

 First cousins, second cousins, and cousins once removed are just some of the ways to define the relationships.
 However, there is another, less well-known version called double cousins.
 If two brothers marry two sisters, their offspring are considered double first cousins!